12 dark tales of Louisiana folklore & some modern day lessons

 mysterious Louisiana bayou at twilight, gnarled cypress trees emerging from murky water, Spanish moss hangs from branches, faint mist rises from the swamp, fading light casts a golden glow through the trees, louisiana folklore

 In this article, i've got 12 curious stories from Louisiana’s folklore, each with a lesson that still resonates today.
-Some will make you raise an eyebrow, others might get a chuckle, but all will hopefully give you a fresh perspective on this unique part of the world.

 1. The Rougarou: the Cajun Werewolf

-Cajun folklore says the Rougarou preys on those who don’t follow the rules—particularly those who break Lent (which is one way to keep people in line, I guess!).
+Cajun folklore says the Rougarou preys on those who don’t follow the rules - particularly those who break Lent (which is one way to keep people in line, I guess!).

 In some versions of the tale, the Rougarou is a cursed human, trapped in beastly form for 101 days unless they can pass the curse on to someone else.

 It's a classic "misery loves company" situation.
 If you ever find yourself face to face with the Rougarou, don’t worry.
-All you have to do is stay silent about the encounter for a year and a day, or else—you guessed it—you’ll become the next Rougarou.
+All you have to do is stay silent about the encounter for a year and a day, or else -you guessed it - you’ll become the next Rougarou.

 A lesson for our modern lives: